arinagrechkosiy/my-portfolio/README.md

-# Hi, I'm Arina Grechkosii
+# Hi, I'm Arina Grecgkosii

 This is my personal portfolio site, built for my Front-End Programming final project.
-It's a place to introduce myself, talk about what I'm into, and let people actually reach me through a contact form that works — not just a fake "message sent!" popup.
+It's a place to introduce myself, talk about what I'm into, and let people actually reach me through a contact form that works - not just a fake "message sent!" popup.

 **Live site:** https://my-portfolio-phi-pink-74.vercel.app
 **Repo:** https://github.com/arinagrechkosiy/my-portfolio